tytydraco/yessleep/out/I_served_a_customer_who_couldnt_stop_eating.md

 My mind raced back to George stating he was an expensive employee.
 The MOST expensive employee.
 The result of an old contract from the restaurant's initial owners.
 A contract that the current management did not like.

 I thought back to the previous night's customer.
-A member of upper management.
-I thought back to him mentioning how it was "time for the main" as I exited the store.
-If Jimmy's working for him then...
+Now revealed to be a member of upper management.
+I thought back to him mentioning that it was "time for the main" as I exited the store.
+If Jimmy works for him that means...

 I don't think George quit.